Philippine-Welser-Straße

 Tyrol in the hands of farmers

 The second form, the Free pencilThe tenancy was a lease of a farm for a certain period of time, usually one year.
 It was usually extended, as both landlords and farmers benefited from a constant business relationship, similar to employers and employees today.
 However, the subjects did not have a legal right to remain on their estate, nor were there any documents that contractually regulated the legal transaction.
 Oral contracts were subject to customary law and tradition.
-The landlord could move his builders back and forth within his estates or hire them out completely. pinThey were thrown out.
-If the farm was passed on from a farmer to his son within the family with the landlord's consent, an honour was due, a payment of up to 10% of the value of the farm.
+The landlord could move his builders back and forth within his estates or hire them out completely. pin...to throw them out the door.
+If the farm was passed on from a farmer to his son within the family with the consent of the landlord, a Honour due, a payment of up to 10% of the farm value.

 The third and most modern form was the Inheritance loan.
 Even with this form of lease, the land remained the property of the landlord, a Staking was no longer so easily possible.
 Heirs paid less interest than Pen people.
 In autumn, either on St Gall's Day (16 October) or on St Martin's Day (11 November), the farmers had to pay their rent in hereditary loans, which shifted more and more from payments in kind to the sounding of coins.
 Farmers were able to expand their farms through acquisitions or skilful marriage policies.
 Farms were inherited within the family.
 Old farmers who sold their property with the warm handThe heirs, who were handed over during their lifetime, retained the right to live at the court and were paid an agreed Ausgedinge supplied.